 - 1. Q: Is it different marketing a product or a service?
-A: The central ideas of marketing are universal. - 2.
+A: The central ideas of marketing are universal. - A: The central ideas of marketing are un - 2.
 Q: What do customers want? - A: They don't always know, but dialogue with them and intelligent research can help to answer this question. - 3.
 Q: Do we need to bother with marketing? - A: Some companies are very successful by chance.
 They happen to be in the right place at the right time.
 Most other companies need to plan their marketing.